IN COMPLIANCE WITH THE GENERAL DATA PRIVACY REGULATION

 Webster takes reasonable and appropriate measures to protect Personal Data from loss, misuse, unauthorized access, disclosure, alteration, and destruction, taking into due account the risks involved in the processing and the nature of the Personal Data.

-If you have questions about our University Privacy Statement, this Privacy Notice, our privacy practices, or any other aspect of your privacy and the security of your personal information, please contact our Privacy Manager by phone (+43 269 9293 0) or email (firstname.lastname@example.org).
+If you have questions about our University Privacy Statement, this Privacy Notice, our privacy practices or any other aspect of your privacy and the security of your personal information, please contact our Privacy Manager by phone at +43 269 9293 0 or email at email@example.com.
 You may also write to us at:

 Webster Vienna Private University – Privacy Manager